The Khmer pass takes you further off the beaten track in Cambodia as well as all the "must-see" locations!

 - Phnom Penh Killing Fields

-Want it all?
-Get a Khmer Flexi Upgrade.
+If you would prefer a tour with accommodation and more activities included, check out the Khmer Flexi Tour.
 Get all the same great benefits + accommodation and top rated activities.

 Start planning your adventure!